ErezAmihud/dearmor/README.md

 - [X] figure out a way to resolve the functions without invoking their actual code (maybe run the code in a subinterpreter where we can close after the call to __armor_enter__  ?)
 - [X] Use a nicer way to inject the code - I don't like that I have to compile the dll, and we can just use ctypes to disable the gil.
 - [X] Compile automatically on install
+- [ ] Adding automatic testing to different python versions
+- [ ] Figure out a way to not force the code to be compatible to EVERY python version
 - [ ] add black formatting
 - [ ] Find out how to include `code.py` as package data
 - [ ] make the code work on versions other than >3.6 (changes are both in the cpp and the syntax of the python in the code.py file)